 Want to see how this system stacks up to our top premium choice?
 Then scope out T3's Asus ROG Zephyrus G14 vs Asus Zephyrus S GX701 comparison guide.

-The GS66 features Nvidia’s Resizable Bar, an advanced PCI Express feature that enables the CPU to access the entire GPU frame buffer at once instead of performing multiple small CPU to GPU transfers.
-According to Nvidia that means a 9.5% performance increase in Assassin’s Creed Valhalla, 5.9% in Cyberpunk and a whopping 11.9% in F1 2020, taking the Stealth’s already impressive performance up an extra level.
+The GS66 has plenty of Nvidia gaming laptop features which all work towards making it powerful, thin, quiet and light.
+One of those features is Nvidia’s Resizable Bar, an advanced PCI Express feature that enables the CPU to access the entire GPU frame buffer at once instead of performing multiple small CPU to GPU transfers.
+According to Nvidia, that means a 9.5% performance increase in Assassin’s Creed Valhalla, 5.9% in Cyberpunk and a whopping 11.9% in F1 2020, taking the Stealth’s already impressive performance up an extra level.

 This is not a cheap laptop by any means, but it’s an astonishing one delivering truly incredible performance.